 1) Rosecomb mutation — caps turned inside out or gills are present on the cap.
 But the cap is clean, without powdery white-gray cover.
 The stem is not distorted and without brown necrotic signs.

-2) Abnormal mutated growth on caps — buboes mutations on caps or another mushroom growth on the cap, while caps are clean and stems are straight
+2) Abnormal mutated growth on caps — buboes mutations on caps or another mushroom growth on the cap, while caps are clean, without graish powder, and stems are straight without brown spots

 3) Mushroom mycelium on caps.
 Dry Bubble has graish powdery cover, while mycelium on caps is snow-white and looks like dots:

-Mycelium on cap may be fluffy and/or thread-like, not powdery at all:
+Mycelium on cap may be fluffy and/or thread-like, not powdery.

-4) Features of mushroom strain - when kind of discoloration, velvety texture on the caps and odd shapes is a specific of a strain you grow.
-You should know about it in advance!
+5) Features of mushroom species and strains - when kind of discoloration, velvety texture on the caps and odd shapes is a specific feature of the species and strains you grow.
+You should discover it in advance!
+Let me show you a few examples.

-5) Mycelium blobs formation that is a specific of Psilocybe ochraocentrata (formely Psilocybe Natalensis) species.
+Mycelium blobs formation that is a specific of Psilocybe ochraceocentrata (formely Psilocybe Natalensis) species.

 If you find this write up helpful treat me with a cup of coffee on buymeacoffee